neelra8n/neelra8n/README.md

 **neelra8n/neelra8n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 <h3 align="left">I'm Neel Ratn</h3>
-<p align="left"><br> A 20-year old technical enthusiast who does web development, using MERN stack.
+<p align="left">A 20-year old technical enthusiast who does web development, using MERN stack.
 Passionate to learn newer technologies to build my carrier and add to the community.</p>

 <h3 align="left">Language Known</h3>
 <p align="left">Javascript, C</p>